 “If only it were that easy.
 If you play it again tomorrow and make different choices, I will tell you that’s how it happened.”

-Kaz smiles and places the helmet on you, moves to the lever then takes a deep breath and pulls.
-Everything goes bright white and your very existence is paused.
+Kaz smiles, places the helmet on you, moves to the lever, takes a deep breath, and pulls.
+The sound of ratcheting metal echoes and fades as everything goes bright white, and your very existence is paused.
 For a moment you are nothing more than the observation of yourself and then…